Oktopost/oyster/docs/Modules/TreeActions/ChainSetup.md

 ### Action Chain

-An array of actions mapped to a specific URL path named **Action Chain**.
+An array of actions mapped to a specific URL path is named **Action Chain**.

 Each time a new URL is parsed, currently mounted chain will be replaced by the new target chain.
-However, if number of actions at the start of the mounted chain are the same as in the new target chain, this actions will remain mounted.
+However, if number of actions at the start of the mounted chain are the same as in the new target chain, these actions will remain mounted.
 The process of switching chains is refereed to as **Action Chain Update**.

+For a more in depth example see [Action Loading Sequence](ActionLoadSequence.md) documentation.

 In this example such process is demonstrated.